Enjoy organic, sustainable and local food.

 The classic hamburger on the menu is a Wagyu beef burger from Montana.
 Popular items include seared lemon lobster sliders with aioli, bison tenderloin with garlic mash potatoes, prosciutto and gruyere-stuffed red bird natural chicken and sautéed trout with lemon and parsley and wild rice pilaf.

 “We buy a lot of food,” Harlow says.
-“We had over 4 million visitors [this year], served over 2 million meals, and we have another 2,000 employees we feed breakfast, lunch and dinner.”
+“We had over 4 million visitors [in 2017], served over 2 million meals, and we have another 2,000 employees we feed breakfast, lunch and dinner.”

 Those looking for a quick bite opposed to a full on meal can stop by the Lake Hotel Deli for fresh soups and sandwiches.

 The park gives back to local people and economies while providing a global message.
 Nearly two decades ago, a large number of Montana family-owned ranches and farms were going under, Harlow explains.